awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

    1. Choose **Add container**\.

    1. Fill out each required field and any optional fields to use in your container definitions\.
 More container definition parameters are available in the **Advanced container configuration** menu\.
-For more information, see [Task Definition Parameters](task_definition_parameters.md)\.
+For more information, see [Task definition parameters](task_definition_parameters.md)\.

    1. Choose **Add** to add your container to the task definition\.